jfnavarro/st_viewer/README.md

     DCMAKE_BUILD_TYPE = indicates the type of building ("Debug" or "Release" which is the default)

-    DCMAKE_PREFIX_PATH = indicates and extra path to look for packages for example the location of the Qt5 binaries and the Armadillo library.
+    DCMAKE_PREFIX_PATH = the path to where Qt and armadillo are installed

-    eg: "/Users/username/Qt/5.9/clang_64;/Users/username/armadillo"
+    eg: "/Users/username/Qt/5.9/gcc;/Users/username/armadillo"

     DQCUSTOMPLOT_PATH = the path where QCustomplot was extracted